JaxForReal/jasm2/README.md

 <_label_name>
 //commands
 ```
 Labels are defined in the same way as functions, but you should prepend label names with an underscore to differentiate them from functions.
-Jumping to labels is done with the `jumpzero value label` and`jumpnotzero value label` commands.
-There is no unconditional jumping, instead use `jumpzero 0 label`.
+Jumping to labels is done with the following commands:

+- `jump equal value value label`
+- `jump notequal value value label`
+- `jump less value value label`
+- `jump greater value value label`

+They jump based on the comparison of the two parameters (==, !=, >, and < respectivley).

 ## Compare Operator
 Compares two values and returns a flags.